TheGalacticCouncil/space-bridge/README.md

 1. Reads inputs from the hardware consoles
 2. Sends input data via LAN from the consoles to the players' computers
-3. Sends HTTP requests based on input data to EmptyEpsilons API
+3. Sends HTTP requests based on input data to EmptyEpsilon's API
-4. Uses EmptyEpsilons state for hardware console effects during play
+4. Uses EmptyEpsilon's state for hardware console effects during gameplay

 NOTE: The project is still in an early phase, and no functionality is implemented at this time.